AlexandrosPanag/My_RPGMAKERMZ_Plugins_Repository/Fixes/UnofficialMZPatch.js/1.0.0/README.md

 ⚠️ **BACKUP YOUR ENTIRE PROJECT BEFORE INSTALLING THIS PLUGIN** ⚠️

 This is a **massive, comprehensive plugin** that modifies core RPG Maker MZ systems including:
-- DO NOT install any other performance and/or fixes since this one already includes existing one as an all-in-one package!

 - Movement and collision detection
 - Memory management and garbage collection
 - Input handling systems